RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-scaffold.md

 - `preview`:

-  - Type: Choice(['debezium/application.properties', 'config.yaml'])
+  - Type: STRING
   - Default: `none`
   - Usage: `--preview`

-  Print the content of specified config file to CLI output
+  Print the content of the scaffolded config file to CLI output

 - `help`: